 Will I get Alzheimer’s?

-People with vascular disease, diabetes, high cholesterol and high blood pressure are more likely to develop Alzheimer's Disease.
-It is also more common in those who experienced head injury in the past or worked with harmful chemicals.
+People with vascular disease, diabetes, high cholesterol, and high blood pressure are more likely to develop Alzheimer's Disease.
+It is also more common in those who experienced head injuries in the past or worked with harmful chemicals.
 Genetic studies reveal that individuals with a particular genotype - an allele of the apolipoprotein E (APOE) ε4 gene - are up to 20 times more likely to develop Alzheimer's Disease.
-Although the presence of this gene alone does not mean that you will get the disease, it is recommended that people who find out that they have the APOE ε4 allele spend more time performing physical and mental activity and focus on disease prevention.
+Although the presence of this gene alone does not mean that you will get the disease, it is recommended that people who find out that they have the APOE ε4 allele spend more time performing the physical and mental activity and focus on disease prevention.